 June crop water needs

-The rET needs to be adjusted for the water demand for the specific crop being grown.
-The crop evapotranspiration annual crops increases until full canopy is reached.
-Wheat and forage crops at full growth will have an ET about 20 percent higher than rET.
-Earlier season crops like potatoes have water use at or just above rET would have used about 1.3 inch of water last week.
-Soybeans at V-3 stage would have used 60 percent of rET for a weekly water use of just over 0.75 inch.
-Some soybean fields are nearing the R-1 stage this week and will have an expected water removal equal to our 1.3 inch rET for late June.
+The rPET needs to be adjusted for the water demand for the specific crop being grown.
+The ET for annual crops increases until full canopy is reached.
+At full growth, wheat and alfalfa will have an ET about 5% higher than rPET.
+Earlier season crops like potatoes that have water use at or just above rPET would use about 1.3 inches of water a week in mid-June.
+Soybeans at V3 stage would have used 60% of rPET for a weekly water use of just over 0.75 inches.
+As soybean fields near the R1 stage, they will have an expected water removal equal to our 1.3 inch rPET for late June.

-Early season rooting depth of our crops limits our irrigation application volumes.
-Applications of 0.75 inch or less are common this time of year to avoid pushing water below the effective root zone, but avoid making too many small (less than 0.4 inch) applications that are less effective and frequent wetting of the plant may aggravate disease.
-Corn at V-6 stage has an expected effective rooting depth of 20 inches.
+Early-season rooting depth of our crops limits our irrigation application volumes.
+Applications of 0.75 inch or less are common this time of year to avoid pushing water below the effective root zone but avoid making too many small (less than 0.4 inch) applications that are less effective, and frequent wetting of the plant may aggravate disease.
+Corn at V6 stage has an expected effective rooting depth of 20 inches.

 At V10 stage we would expect corn to have a 23-inch effective rooting depth.
 By VT (tassel) stage we would expect corn to have full effective rooting depth of 36 inches or more.
 Soybeans at V3 stage have an effective rooting depth of 16 inches and at R1 stage have almost all their effective rooting depth of 24 inches.